eclipse-che/che-operator/README.md

 where `platform` it's a cluster platform supported by chectl.

 > INFO: if you changed che-operator deployment or role/cluster role, CRD, CR you have to provide `--templates` argument.
-This argument will points chectl to your modificated che-operator `deploy` folder path.
+This argument will point chectl to your modificated che-operator `deploy` folder path.

 ### Deploy che-operator with chectl via OLM

 The following instructions show how to test Che operator under development using OLM installer.

-1. Build your custom operator image and use it in the operator deployment: [How to Build che-operator Image](#how-to-build-operator-image).
+1. Build your custom operator image and use it in the operator deployment: [How to Build che-operator Image](#build-custom-che-operator-image).
 Push operator image to an image registry.

 2. Create newer OLM files by executing: `olm/update-nightly-bundle.sh`